 - placing participants at risk of criminal or civil liability

 - damaging the participant’s academic standing or standing in any ongoing program, financial standing, employment status or employability, insurance status or insurability

 - damaging the participant’s reputation

-Research that exceeds the threshold of a Benign Behavioral Intervention and poses minimal risk to participants will be subject to an expedited review process, in which two members of the IRB will review the proposal.
+Research that poses minimal risk to participants and is not included in the exempt categories will be subject to an expedited review process, in which two members of the IRB review the proposal.
 Minimal risk means that the probability and magnitude of harm or discomfort anticipated in the research are not greater than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

 Research that is not exempt and that does not qualify for expedited review must be submitted to the IRB for full review.
 This type of review requires a convened meeting of the Committee, with a quorum of its members present.
-Thus, 3-4 review cycles/semester have been established.
+Thus, 3 review cycles per semester have been established.
 Please see the Committee Calendar for scheduled meetings and submission deadlines.

 The deadline for submission of proposals requiring full review is approximately 10 days before the next scheduled committee meeting.
 This allows a one-week period for preliminary review by IRB members, who provide feedback and questions to the Chair.
 Researchers can expect feedback from the Committee within a few days of the meeting.
 Possible actions include:

-- request for revisions that can be accepted by the Chair, by a designated member of the IRB, or by the Administrative Assistant to the IRB.
+- request for revisions that can be accepted by the Chair, by a designated member of the IRB, or by the Administrative Coordinator to the IRB.

 - request for revisions that must be re-reviewed by the IRB or by a subcommittee of the IRB.

 Research in the following categories requires full committee review.